AppleBreak1/Z490-Vision-D-Customac/README.md

 - SSDT-PLUG.aml (Injects plugin type 1; No longer required beginning with Monterey 12.3)

-- SSDT-EC-USBX.aml (Injects fake Embedded Controller device - High Power Charging for iPhone, iPad, etc)
+- SSDT-EC-USBX.aml (Injects fake Embedded Controller; USBX, USB power properties allow high power charging for iPhone, iPad, etc)

 - SSDT-DMAR.aml (Modifed to remove Reserved Memory Regions from OEM DMAR Table.
 This is required to fix issues with WiFi/ethernet when enabling AppleVTD.
 Don't forget to drop OEM DMAR table in ACPI section of the OpenCore config.plist first)